kiboschool/course-optimizing-your-learning/src/optimizing-your-learning/understanding-your-mindsets-and-emotions/motivation.md

 <div style="position: relative; padding-bottom: 56.25%; height: 0;"><iframe src="https://www.youtube.com/embed/eqSoWurDLio" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen style="position: absolute; top: 0; left: 0; width: 100%; height: 100%;"></iframe></div>

 From this video, we learned that the quality of our learning is dependent on both our cognitive skills (how we think) and our emotional state (how we feel).
-In fact, our emotional state impacts our ability to leverage our cognitive abilities to achieve learning goals.
+In fact, our emotional state impacts our ability to leverage our cognitive skills to achieve learning goals.
 For example, emotions can have a positive or negative impact on our attention, motivation, effective employment of learning strategies, and ability to self-regulate.

 <aside>

-📺 Watch the following videos to understand the importance of emotions to cognitive ability.
+📺 Watch the following videos to understand the impact of emotions to cognitive ability.

 </aside>